 On the journey toward building and maintaining great credit, nothing is more important than keeping a close eye on your credit report.
 This one little habit can ensure any mistaken entries are caught early, and any fraud or misuse of your good credit doesn’t adversely impact your credit score.
 The best way to check your credit report is through a free service mandated by the federal government, called AnnualCreditReport.com.

 Through this free website, consumers can order a copy of their credit report from each of the three major credit reporting agencies once each year — free of charge.
 Of course, as with any major undertaking, AnnualCreditReport.com has received its share of complaints from users of the service.
-Read on to see what the biggest complaints are.
+Keep reading for our Annual Credit Report review, including insight into some of the biggest complaints users have made regarding the website.

 AnnualCreditReport.com is an Official Government Resource